Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Overview of the current potential method

-where $a_{\text{plasma}}$ and $a_{\text{coil}}$ are the plasma and coil surface areas respectively, and $B_0$ is a constant with the dimensions of magnetic field.
-In this work, we take it to be the root-mean-squared average of the magnetic field strength from the equilibrium.
+where $a_{\text{plasma}}$ and $a_{\text{coil}}$ are the plasma and coil surface areas, respectively, and $B_0$ is a constant with the dimensions of magnetic field.
+In this work, we take it to be the root-mean-squared average over the plasma surface of the magnetic field strength from the equilibrium.

-REGCOIL minimizes the quantity $\chi^2_B + \lambda \chi^2_K$ by solving a linear least-squares system for the Fourier modes of the single valued current potential, $\Phi_j$ defined in (\ref{cur_pot}).
+REGCOIL minimizes the quantity $\chi^2_B + \lambda \chi^2_K$ by solving a linear least-squares system for the Fourier modes of the single-valued current potential, $\Phi_j$, defined in (\ref{cur_pot}).
 Here $\lambda$ is the regularization parameter which sets the relative importance of $\chi^2_B$ and $\chi^2_K$ in the optimization.
 A fixed value of $\lambda$ can be chosen, or the freedom in $\lambda$ can be use to fix a certain target function, such as $\chi^2_K$ or $\|K\|_2$.
 We employ the notation $\boldsymbol{\Phi}$ to represent the vector of unknowns, $\{\Phi_j\}$.
 The linear least-squares system takes the form,

 with,

 where the $B$ matrix and vector are associated with the system that optimizes only $\chi^2_B$, and the $K$ matrix and vector are associated with the system that optimizes only $\chi^2_K$.
 Expressions for these quantities are given in Appendix A of \citep{landreman2017}.